noambavli/ScheduleGenerator/README.md

 Customizable block times: You can set specific block times for individual classes or teachers, or apply them universally across all classes and teachers.

-Note: The UI is currently subpar and needs major improvements.
+Note: The UI is currently horrible.
 More testing and user input validation are required.
 The primary goal of this project is to implement all the algorithms and develop a system that processes data and generates accurate schedules.
 During development, I used predefined data within the code.
 When you're ready to use the UI, simply comment out the predefined data section and uncomment the UI portion.